johanbrook/johanbrook.com/src/site/writings/2020-05-01-a-small-functional-reactive-app-architecture.md

 ## Parting words

-We're approaching the end of the background of Frap.
-I might've breezed over some concepts and I might've done a terrible job trying to convey the flows.
-If that's the case, please let me know at [johan@johanbrook.com](mailto:johan@johanbrook.com) or at [@johanbrook](https://twitter.com/johanbrook).

-A huge shoutout to the creators of CycleJS.
-We've been inspired by them in just about everything.
-Thanks for popularising the ideas of cyclical data flows!

----

 What I love about this architecture we've just built are these things:

 - Reasoning in reactive streams! 😍 Forget about mutability and writing imperative code.
 Say hello to declarative code and "tight" business logic.